top of page

 Hi, I'm Ory Band

-I'm a backend engineer, specializing in distributed, data-intensive systems, as well as cloud infrastructure.
+I'm a Backend engineer and hands-on Tech Lead, specializing in data-intensive processing, distributed systems, and cloud infrastructure.

 Ory Band